creighton-d/C-Davison-Resume/docs/index.md

 __Dale Carnegie (How To Win Friends And Influence People):__ When you nurture good relationships at work, you minimize unrelated bumps in the road and you create a work environment that everyone likes to be in.

-__Dave Ramsey:__ Being prudent with resources (money or not) both at and outside of work is a sign of respect and ingenuity.
+__Dave Ramsey:__ Being prudent with resources (money or not) both inside and outside of work is a sign of respect and ingenuity.
 I beleive in helping things grow while minimizing risk for myself and others.

-__Steven Covey:__ I align myself with Mr. Covey's values for effective people and relationships.
-I believe proactivity, symbiotic work relationships, and prioritizing the right things can revolutionize a workplace.
+__Steven Covey:__ I align myself with Steven Covey's values for effective people and relationships.
+I believe proactivity, symbiotic work relationships, and prioritizing the right things will revolutionize a workplace.

 ## Where I've Been